-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Dow futures posted triple-digit gains early Tuesday after a spate of solid earnings from U.S. heavyweights, while Nasdaq futures held just above break even as slipping Alphabet shares weighed.
+Dow futures posted triple-digit gains early Tuesday after a spate of solid earnings from U.S. heavyweights, while Nasdaq futures held near break even as slipping Alphabet shares weighed.
 Big U.S. players reporting include General Motors, McDonald's and 3M.
 In Canada, Canadian National Railway reports its latest results after the close.

 So far, U.S. earnings have had a strong start.
 According to FactSet, 19 per cent of S&P 500 companies had reported by the end of last week.
 Of those 73 per cent posted earnings ahead of estimates compared to the five-year average.
 More than 77 per cent have reported sales above estimates.